akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 In the above example we used the ``runWith`` method, which both materializes the stream and returns the materialized value of the given sink or source.

-Since a stream can be materialized multiple times, the ``MaterializedMap`` returned is different for each materialization.
+Since a stream can be materialized multiple times, the materialized value will also be calculated anew for each such materialization, usually leading to different values being returned each time.
 In the example below we create two running materialized instance of the stream that we described in the ``runnable`` variable, and both materializations give us a different ``Future`` from the map even though we used the same ``sink`` to refer to the future: